ike9000e/p7z-usr/README.md

 	and must be found durning this plugin initialization process.

 	Locating "7z.so" library file:
-	1. Symlink or file itself in same dir "p7z_usr.so" is in.
+	1. File in the same dir "p7z_usr.wcx" is in.
-	2. Enviroment variable P7ZUSRWCX_7Z_SO_FILE set to path to it,
+	2. Enviroment variable P7ZUSRWCX_7Z_SO_FILE containing full path,
 	   Ex: "$> export P7ZUSRWCX_7Z_SO_FILE=/path/to/7z.so"

-	Recomended is symlink or path via enviroment variable.
-	Please avoid keeping multiple copies of "7z.so" in the system.
+	Recomended is #1, that is, keep compatible "7z.so" file in the same directory "p7z_usr.wcx" is in.

 Build Instructions
 -------------------------------